llm-bible/llm-bible.github.io/_publications/jawahar2023llm.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.16712"}
   - {name: "Code", url: "https://github.com/UBC-NLP/llmas"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Has Code', 'Prompting', 'Applications']
+tags: ['Efficiency and Optimization', 'GPT', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Has Code', 'Prompting']
 ---
 In this work, we utilize Large Language Models (LLMs) for a novel use case: constructing Performance Predictors (PP) that estimate the performance of